What Do I Carry in My Mountain Sledding Backpack?

 Sometimes shit happens.
 My list starts with essential backcountry safety equipment like my avalanche shovel and probe, and a personal locator.

 I also want to be sure I’m able to survive a night on the hill.
 So in my avalanche airbag backpack, I carry a survival blanket and a lighter.
 I also bring a pack of matches as a backup.
 I know if I’m on the hill for the night, the first thing I’m going to do is start a fire and try to build a bit of a shelter.
 That means I bring a saw in my backpack, too.

-On top of my survival stuff I carry gorilla tape, zip-ties, and haywire.
+On top of my survival stuff I carry gorilla tape, zip-ties and haywire.
 You never know when you might have to tie or tape something together.
 Sleds seem to like trees.

-I always carry a few sets of gloves.
-I usually have 3 sets in my pack.
-2 sets of light riding gloves and one set of warm gloves for getting off the hill so when I get home my hand isn’t too cold to hold my beer.
-On top of that I have my lunch and a water and maybe the odd Eat-More bar.
+I always carry a few sets of gloves in my backpack.
+Usually, I have three sets in my pack—two sets of light riding gloves and one set of warm gloves for getting off the hill so when I get home my hand isn’t too cold to hold my beer.
+I also carry a spare set of goggles and a few different coloured lenses.